imakapp/apps/styleguidepro/privacy-policy.md

 - Accessing, updating, or deleting your personal information.
 - Opting out of certain data collection practices.

-To exercise these rights, please contact us at [Your Contact Email].
+To exercise these rights, please contact us at aejazkhan.py@gmail.com

 ## Children's Privacy
 Our App is **not** intended for users under the age of 13.
 We do not knowingly collect personal data from children.